scaleoutsystems/fedn/docs/projects.rst

 Testing the entrypoints
 =======================

-We recommend you to test your training and validation entry points locally before creating the compute package and uploading it to Studio.
+We recommend you to test your training and validation entry points locally before creating the compute package and uploading it to the Scaleout Edge server.
 To run the 'build' entrypoint and create the seed model (deafult filename 'seed.npz'):

 .. code-block:: python

-    fedn run build --path client
+    scaleout run build --path client

 Run the 'startup' entrypoint to download the dataset:

 .. code-block:: python

-    fedn run startup --path client
+    scaleout run startup --path client

 Then, standing inside the 'client folder', you can test *train* and *validate* by: